Sony Xperia Compact release date, price, news, rumors and just how small it could be

 What we want to see

-Here are some things we want to see in the Sony Xperia Compact, including possible features and comparisons to other Sony phones.
+Here are some things we want to see in the Sony Xperia Compact, including possible features and ways it could stand out from other phones.

 1. Value for money

 Whether you're a Sony phone fan or not, it's hard to disagree that the brand's handsets are pretty expensive.
-A mini handset from the device would compete with only one compact phone on the market right now - the iPhone 12 Mini - which itself is rather pricey too.
+A high-end mini handset from the company would compete with only one compact phone on the market right now - the iPhone 12 mini, which itself is rather pricey too.

-So if Sony offered its Xperia Compact for a low price, it'd be hugely competitive, being both a tempting Sony phone and the best-value small-screen device on the market.
+So if Sony offered its Xperia Compact for a low price, it would be hugely competitive, being both a tempting Sony phone and the best-value small-screen device on the market.

-That doesn't mean we want Sony to skimp on features, just find ways to offer them for low prices.
+That doesn't mean we want Sony to skimp on features, just find ways to offer them at low prices.

 2. Good rear cameras

 Sony phones don't often grace our best camera phones list, but the snappers aren't terrible either.
-However for the Xperia Compact to have a small body, it'd need to drop some internals and features - which likely include some rear cameras.
+However for the Xperia Compact to have a small body, it would need to drop some internals and features - which likely includes some rear cameras.

-Even though Sony likely can't put a full three-camera main/telephoto/ultra-wide combo on its Compact phone, we'd hope photography power is still retained as much as possible, whether that's from improved processing power or great sensors used.
+Even though Sony likely can't put a full three-camera main/telephoto/ultra-wide combo on its Compact phone, we'd hope photography power is still retained as much as possible, whether that's from improved processing power or using great sensors.

 3. Top battery life